 Cleary, K., Danaher, P. A. & Harreveld, R. E. (2006).
 Engaging pedagogies and facilitating pedagogies: Communities of practice among novice tutors and secondary vocational teachers at the forefront of systematic tensions and change.
 In AARE 2006, International educational research conference.
 Adelaide, Australia.

-Unit Coordinator AET4002, Curriculum Design and Student Assessment
+Unit Coordinator AET6002 - Curriculum Design and Assessment for Learning

 Course Coordinator of the Graduate Certificate in Tertiary Education

 Areas of expertise

 - building communities of practice and supervising masters projects

 - evaluation of innovative educational programs

 - exploring learning and teaching in higher education contexts

 - foundations of contemporary educational research